Getting Started with WPF DragDropManager

 End Sub

 By default the DragDropManager shows the drag visual in a separate window.
-Since the 2018.3.1112 internal build version, you have the option to set the UseAdornerLayer property of the DragDropManager.
+You have the option to set the UseAdornerLayer property of the DragDropManager.
 After this property is set to True, the drag visual will be shown in the AdornerLayer of the MainWindow.